 Seeing the end of cancer treatment is both a blessing and a curse for Katie Ware, and her daughter, six-year-old Lorelei Partin.
 They definitely won’t miss needle sticks and chemo treatments, but the doctors, nurses, caregivers and friends they’ve made along the way make the prospect of leaving hard.

-After a two-year journey, Lorelei will be seven when she rings the bell at the UNC Pediatric Hematology Oncology clinic in July or August, signaling an end to her treatments for acute lymphoblastic leukemia but also a connection to the friends she’s made along the way.
+After a two-year journey, Lorelei will be seven when she rings the bell at the UNC Pediatric Hematology Oncology clinic Aug.
+13, signaling an end to her treatments for acute lymphoblastic leukemia but also a connection to the friends she’s made along the way.

 “I wish ringing the bell meant you really didn’t have to come back,” Lorelei said.